Medical expert of the article

 - increased fatigue;

-- muscle cramps when moving head.
+- muscle cramps when moving the head.

-- loss of appetite and, accordingly, weight;
+- loss of appetite and, consequently, weight;

 - impotence, infertility;